zekoff/1gam-space/open_issues.md

 - Add sound effects
 - Make it so you can't sell an item at full price on a planet that sells that item
 - Improved art assets (including icons) and text placement for UI
-- Add more info about exploration to Docked screen
 - Improve win screen
 - Improve background star field (better graphic, pan with camera)
 - Add intro screen with story, instructions
 - Update starfield as ship travels
 - Add skill allocation screen
-- Make sure all skill levels do something
 - Draw line between current planet and target planet when on travel screen
 - Add 'hidden effects' to planet.
 (Cached goods, rich history, shipwreck, well-charted, etc.)
 - Add random galaxy-level events (food shortage, etc.)